webcomics/dosage/doc/web/content/comics/SmackJeeves_LostNova.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Two women of different birth search for the lost Compass Isle of Nova.
 One for glory, one for truth.
-And in the process they will find themselves and each other.
-Updates Every Week.</td>
+And in the process they will find themselves and each other.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://lostnova.smackjeeves.com/comics/">http://lostnova.smackjeeves.com/comics/</a></td>